-Our thanks to Frome Museum and Frome Library.
+Our thanks to Frome Museum.
+Frome Library and volunteers from the War Graves Commission.

-The contribution is gratefully acknowledged of those who care for our extensive churchyard and the diverse species it supports, in particular: John Grylls, Brian and Barbara Bullock, George and Patsy Stephenson and Dr Sarah Eyles, Somerset Council and Frome Town Council and the Commonwealth War Graves Commission.
+The contribution is gratefully acknowledged of those who care for our extensive churchyard and the diverse species it supports, in particular:

+John Grylls, Brian Bullock, George Stephenson and Dr Sarah Eyles, Somerset Council and Frome Town Council.
 We thank the Post Code Lottery for the Magic Little Grant!

-Caroline Thornycroft 2023/24 Frome
+Caroline Thornycroft 2023 Frome